 Not only there are regular streams but there are small waterfalls too!
 From little ones to cascading ones and up to colorful ones!
 Look at that turquoise color!

-Unfortunately, no one is allowed to enter the water which is a good thing to protect nature in its original form.
-Soon after, we're back at a dirt trail in the woods.
+Unfortunately, no one is allowed to enter the water, which is a good thing.
+I think we've seen enough natural resources being trashed by humans, anyway.
+Back on the trail, soon after, is again a dirt trail in the woods.

 This is the middle part section of this trail and multiple signposts are well-built to guide you.
 Remember that your destination should be Black Link via Middle Gap Road.

-Why is it called Middle Gap though?
-Based on my understanding, which I read somewhere and unfortunately, I cannot find the reference anymore is that the woods/dirt trail ended at the start of the Middle Gap Road.
+Why is it called Middle Gap, though?
+Based on my understanding, the woods/dirt trail ended at the start of the Middle Gap Road.
 Then, a paved/concrete trail awaits you to connect the trail to the next woods section again.
 The paved road then serves as the middle gap between the two dirt trails.

 Not only the middle gap trail is paved, but there's also a short winding uphill section before the viewpoint area.
 This uphill section and the other parts of the section are exposed to the sun so prepare accordingly.